-Your mortgage repayment becomes due and payable on the first day of each month, however that is not necessarily when we collect it from your account.
+The terms & conditions attached to your mortgage says that your mortgage repayment becomes due and payable on the 7th of each month, however that is not necessarily when we collect it from your account.

 When does EBS collect mortgage repayments?